lagoproject/DMP/DMP.md

 #### **Types and formats of data generated/collected**.

-Every file is considered the minimum data-set to be referenced and processed, while a collection of related files is grouped in a catalog.
-As the different LAGO activities generate only one data sub-type, catalogs will only contain files belonging to one sub-type an activity, with exception of checking or correction procedures.
+Every **file** generated is considered **the minimum data-set** to be data-linked and processed, while **a collection** of related files is grouped in a **catalog**, which should be referenced with a persistent and unique identifier (PID).
+As the different LAGO activities generate only one data sub-type, **catalogs will only contain files belonging to one sub-type an activity**, with exception of checking or correction procedures.

 There are two main kinds of data managed by LAGO Collaboration.
 The first is the data measured (L) by water-Cherenkov detectors (WCD), and the second is the simulations (S).

 The measured data (raw) is pipelined for correction, obtainig these data sub-types that corresponds with their quality level:
-  - L0.
-Raw data.
+  - **L0.
+Raw data**.
-  - L1.
-Preliminary data: low resolution but the atmospheric pressure is corrected.
+  - **L1.
+Preliminary data**. low resolution but the atmospheric pressure is corrected.
-  - L2: Ensures data quality to be used by experts from Astrophysics Community: fixed scalers by atmospheric parameters and the efficiency of the detector.
+  - **L2: Quality for Astrophysics**.
+Ensures data quality to be used by experts from Astrophysics Community: fixed scalers by atmospheric parameters and the efficiency of the detector.
-  - L3.
+  - **L3.
+Quality for public**.
 Ensures high quality to be used by researchers from other subjects or general public: the histograms are also corrected.

 On the other hand, users can perform their own simulations of rains, generating two sub-types of data-sets:
-  - S0.
-Plain simulations: CORSIKA outputs, which are described in the official documentation [D. Heck and T. Piero, "Extensive Air Shower Simulation with CORSIKA: A
+  - **S0.
+Plain simulations**.
+CORSIKA outputs, which are described in the official documentation [D. Heck and T. Piero, "Extensive Air Shower Simulation with CORSIKA: A
 User’s Guide".
 Version 7.7100 from December 17, 2019](https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf), section 10, page 121.
 (Available at
 https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf )
-  - S1.
-Analysed simulations: ARTI outputs.
+  - **S1.
+Analysed simulations**.
+ARTI outputs.

 #### **Re-used previous data**.